Celebrate the Season of Tyee Fishing

 The word Tyee comes from the coastal Indian language and means “The Chief” or “Great Leader.”
-The term is used to describe Chinook or Spring salmon that weigh 30 lbs. or more.
+The term is used to describe Chinook or Spring salmon that weigh 30 pounds or more.
 Campbell River is known as the salmon and Tyee capital of the world and it is here that the Tyee Club was born to celebrate BC salmon fishing.

 The Birth Of The Tyee Club

 In 1924, three men were socializing in the local hotel.
-They decided that the Tyee salmon was just as great as the California Tuna and therefore deserved a club to celebrate, honour and protect the legendary species.
+They decided that the Tyee salmon was just as great as the California tuna and, therefore, deserved a club to celebrate, honour and protect the legendary species.
 The Tyee Club was officially created in 1925 with the formation of a set of rules.
 It has evolved to include the following objectives:

-- fostering the interest in Canada’s Chinook salmon,
+- Fostering the interest in Canada’s Chinook salmon

-- emphasizing the ideals of sportsmanship, and
+- Emphasizing the ideals of sportsmanship